BigJMC9/Key-Indicators/README.md

 # Key Indicators

 Key Indicators is a lightweight application for Windows 10 that indicates the status of Caps Lock, Scroll Lock, and Num Lock keys.
 It resides in the system tray, providing a convenient visual cue about the state of these keys.
+This application is mainly a software solution for keyboards that do not provide indication lights on these keys.

 ## Features